nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 <br>

-The exceptions are thrown and handled by the program depending on the conditions outlined in their Javadoc comments.\
+The exceptions are thrown and handled by the program depending on the conditions outlined in their Javadoc comments.

 For example, `ConsoleParserCommandAddExpenseInvalidException` is thrown when an error is encountered while parsing the command.

-Do refer to the [exceptions](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/exceptions) package to view the full list of exceptions.
+To view the full list of exceptions, do refer to the [exceptions](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/exceptions) package.
 <br>

 [Back to Sub-Contents](#design)